Kyrgios pleads guilty to assault, has no conviction recorded - WHIZ News

 “I was lonely, depressed, negative, abusing alcohol, drugs, pushed away family and friends,” he wrote on Instagram.
 “I felt as if I couldn’t talk or trust anyone.
 This was a result of not opening up and refusing to lean on my loved ones and simply just push myself little by little to be positive.”

-After ending Daniil Medvedev’s U.S. Open title defense in September last year to reach the quarterfinals, Kyrgios expressed pride at lifting himself out of “some really tough situations, mentally” and “some really scary places” off the court.
+After ending Daniil Medvedev’s U.S. Open title defense last September to reach the quarterfinals, Kyrgios expressed pride at lifting himself out of “some really tough situations, mentally” and “some really scary places” off the court.

-The 27-year-old Kyrgios had a career setback last month when he withdrew from the Australian Open because of an injured left knee that required arthroscopic surgery.
+The 27-year-old Kyrgios had a career setback last month when he withdrew from the Australian Open because the knee injury which later required arthroscopic surgery.

 AP tennis: https://apnews.com/hub/tennis and https://twitter.com/AP_Sports